-In coming years, the Wilburton area will witness the arrival of several major infrastructure improvements.
+The Wilburton study area will witness the arrival of several major infrastructure improvements in the coming years.
 The Eastrail will open to bicyclists and pedestrians, offering a separated bike and pedestrian connection from Woodinville to Renton.
-In 2023, East Link, the region's second light rail line, will open to its first riders, providing frequent and reliable service from Wilburton to Seattle's Capitol Hill in just 29 minutes.
+In 2024, East Link, the region's second light rail line, will open to its first riders, providing frequent and reliable service from Wilburton to Seattle's Capitol Hill in just 29 minutes.

 Opportunities to Engage

-Check here often to learn of opportunities to engage as staff works to incorporate the vision into the Wilburton/NE 8th Street subarea plan and Land Use Code.
+Check here often to learn of opportunities to engage as staff works to incorporate the vision.
 To receive updates on upcoming events and overall progress of this initiative, sign up for our email notification list.
 See “Alerts” to subscribe.

 Progress to Date